-- A. All water systems and networks which creates a water spray or aerosol including but not limited to cooling towers, evaporative condensers, hot and cold water systems, showers, evaporative air coolers, spas, fountains, misters, ...etc must be periodically maintained, cleaned, disinfected and checked periodically to minimize the risk of Legionella bacteria or germs contamination in accordance with the technical guidelines issued by Dubai Municipality regarding the control of Legionella bacteria in water systems. - B. All water systems equipments and accessories including but not limited to potable water network, hot and cold water systems, water tanks, pumps, pipes and fittings, must be maintained, cleaned and disinfected. - C. Sampling and testing must be carried out for the presence of bacteria/germs and Legionella bacteria - D. All equipments and devices of swimming pools, spa pools, whirlpool baths, hydrotherapy pools and Jacuzzi must be maintained, cleaned, disinfected and checked periodically. - D. All equipment's and devices of irrigation system must be maintained, cleaned, disinfected and checked periodically
+- A. All water systems and networks which create a water spray or aerosol including, but not limited to cooling towers, evaporative condensers, hot and cold water systems, showers, evaporative air coolers, spas, fountains, misters, ..etc must be periodically maintained, cleaned, disinfected and checked periodically to minimize the risk of Legionella bacteria or germs contamination in accordance with the technical guidelines issued by Dubai Municipality regarding the control of Legionella bacteria in water systems. - B. All water systems equipments and accessories including but not limited to potable water network, hot and cold water systems, water tanks, pumps, pipes and fittings, must be maintained, cleaned and disinfected. - C. Sampling and testing must be carried out for the presence of bacteria / germs and Legionella bacteria. - D. All equipments and devices of swimming pools, spa pools, whirlpool baths, hydrotherapy pools and Jacuzzi must be maintained, cleaned, disinfected and checked periodically.